 The surgeons at OMSH have all completed medical school as well as dental school.
 They are dual degreed.
 In other words, they are not only dentists but physicians as well.

-Upon graduation from residency an oral and maxillofacial surgeon may begin practice however, achieving board certification is recognized as achieving the highest honor within the profession.
-A Diplomate of the American Board of Oral and Maxillofacial Surgery, more commonly known as “Board Certified”, is a title acquired after undergoing a series of requirements from written and oral examinations as well as review of surgical expertise by a panel of peers.
-Obtaining Diplomate status is proof that an oral surgeon has achieved the highest level of competence.
+Upon graduation from residency, an oral and maxillofacial surgeon may begin practice.
+However, when they achieve board certification, they recognize it as achieving the highest honor within the profession.
+A Diplomate of the American Board of Oral and Maxillofacial Surgery, more commonly known as “Board Certified”, is a title acquired after undergoing a series of requirements from written and oral examinations, as well as a review of surgical expertise by a panel of peers.
+Obtaining a Diplomate status is proof that an oral surgeon has achieved the highest level of competence.

 All of the surgeons at OMSH are Diplomates of the American Board of Oral and Maxillofacial Surgery.

 The most important factor in predicting the successful placement of a dental implant is the oral surgeon you select.
 The Journal of the American Dental Association published an article entitled “Outcomes of implants and restorations placed in general dental practices: A retrospective study by the Practitioners Engaged in Applied Research and Learning (PEARL) Network” in July 2014.
 This study concluded that implant survival and success rates in general dental practices may be lower than those reported in academic or specialty settings.
 It is important to note, however, that dentistry does not recognize a specialty-specific to dental implants.